dev-vaayen/Gmail-TUI/README.md

 - [x] Area to choose from the Compose, Inbox, Drafts, Sent buttons

 ## Instructions
-1. Create application password for your Gmail-ID | [Link](https://support.google.com/accounts/answer/185833?hl=en)
+1. Create an application password for your Gmail account.
+Refer to this [Google Support link](https://support.google.com/accounts/answer/185833?hl=en) for guidance
-2. Clone this repository and inside it, run `./Gmail-TUI`
+2. Clone this repository and run the `./Gmail-TUI` command inside the cloned directory
-3. Enter the required details in the placeholders - Please only enter the application password created in step 1
+3. Enter the required details in the placeholders - **Use only the application password created in Step 1.**
-4. Use `tab` & `shift+tab` or your mouse to navigate between the buttons and hit `enter` on the **SEND!** button
+4. Use `Tab` and `Shift+Tab` to navigate between buttons, and press `Enter` on the **SEND!** button.
+You can also use the mouse for navigation
-5. Check your inbox after the success dialogue box has been displayed
+5. After the success dialog box appears, check your inbox for confirmation